-Now is the time to get Boots of Speed and then rush massive ap.
+Now is the time to get Boots and then rush massive ap.
 Well, then why the hell do i have Will of the Ancients in the build, when massive AP is Rabadon's Deathcap?
 If we do the math and take item cost into consideration, Will of the Ancients gives only a bit less ability power compared to Rabadon's Deathcap; assuming those are our first AP items (which they are).
 Now Will of the Ancients give you a lot of spellvamp, which is extremly strong on karthus early on.
 The bombs deal massive damage and the spellvamp will help with the sustain and even grant you insane survivability when you fight for your life.
 Again, the later you get this, the less effective it will be, since other people will start getting insane damage, being able to outDPS your spellvamp easy.

 Next continue with Rabadon's Deathcap.
 There is no say, you need the AP.
 If you start dying now, forget about getting Giant's Belt, the times when it helped you are long gone, now you actually need damage.
 If you chicken out now and start getting survivability, it will suck, because you will lack damage -> get no farm -> have even less damage -> be utterly useless.
 On the other hand, if you get pure damage, then even if you die in every single battle, your passive will make sure that you are able to use the damage you bought and you will be usefull and eventually get to the survivability items and stop dying again.